svenjr/personal-vault/Arc/The Arc Browser.md

 ![Arc Logo](docs/arc_logo.svg)
-I have (and a lot of the team at FATMAP) have been getting really into this new browser called Arc.
+I have (and a lot of the team at FATMAP) been getting really into this new browser called Arc.
 It is pretty much a new way of browsing the internet with this super cool mixture of art and engineering.
 There are some elegant ways of navigating - mainly the "spotlight" method of not needing to remove your hands from the keyboard to get around.

 Granted, this was possible before but Arc just makes it a bit more exciting and fun to do.